JoMak/safeJs/README.md

 myFunction('12', 'a string', document.createElement('div'));
 "I ran!
 12 a string   <div></div>"
 ```

-The parameter definitions can also be passed in directly as an array (instead of an object with the parameter names) to make creating functions from `func` seem less intrusive.
+With an array version of parameter definitions (to make creating functions from `sjs.func` seem less intrusive).

 ####Example